golang-templates/seed/README.md

 ### Setup Development Environment

-Take notice that this project is build in a way that gives the developer a lot of freedom on the development environment setup.
+Take notice that this project is build in a way that gives developers a lot of freedom on development environments setup.
 Below you can find proposals when using Visual Studio Code.

 - **Bare metal:** See [Dockerfile](Dockerfile) for Mage and GolangCI-Lint installation commands.
 - **Containers:** [Instructions](https://code.visualstudio.com/docs/remote/containers).